-This post contains references that may be triggering for surivors of patriarchy.
+This post contains references that may be triggering for survivors of patriarchy.

 I’d like to bring the topic of this wonderful article into sharper focus, regarding animism.
-Animism is an academic word created by white men to describe a traditional awareness that everything has a soul.
+Animism is an academic word created by white men to describe a traditional awareness that everything has consciousness and is in relationship, thus affecting each other.
 In the early acculturation of humans, we were all animists, and for that reason animism is considered the root of all religions.
-Google and learn.
+Google.

 In practice, animism means that through the web of souls everything is connected, and soul communication happens within that connection.
 This means that once upon a time we lived in season.
 More specifically, our personal wellbeing and survival were tied to the land, not just to stay fed and clothed, but because we had a reciprocal spiritual relationship to the land Spirits.